About This Episode

 (SHORT MUSIC TRANSITION)

+All right.
 That’s all for this week.
-Thanks again to Kimberlee Meserve for joining me, and thank you for listening.
-My name’s Matt McGee, and you’ve been listening to The Walkthrough.
+Thanks again to Nick Krautter for joining me, and thank you for listening.
+My name is Matt McGee, and you’ve been listening to The Walkthrough.
 At HomeLight, we believe in real estate agents.
 We’re here to explore how great agents grow their business, stand out from the crowd, and become irreplaceable.
 Go out and sell some homes.
 I’ll talk to you again next week.
 Bye-bye.

 (SHORT MUSIC TRANSITION)